dotnet/runtime/src/clr/Documentation/project-docs/jit-testing.md

 2. Some have deep desktop CLR dependence (testing a desktop CLR feature that is not present in CoreCLR).
 3. Some require tools not yet available in CoreCLR (ilasm in particular).
-4. Some test windows features and won’t be relevant to other OS platforms.
+4. Some test windows features and won't be relevant to other OS platforms.
 5. Some tests may not be able to be freely redistributed.

 We have done an internal inventory and identified roughly 1000 tests that